 Now that the Israeli elections are over and he is no longer haunted by dark visions of Arabs voting Isaac Herzog into office, Bibi has a nightmare.

-- Is the Iran deal more a Munich or a Versailles?
+- Iran Deal a Munich or a Versailles?

-- Netanyahu to Putin: S-300 sale will only make Iran more aggressive
+- Netanyahu to Putin: S-300 Will Make Iran More Aggressive

 It’s that Iran reaches a nuclear accord with the P5+1 powers, then goes ahead and develops a bomb, while a spineless Washington looks the other way, and proceeds to drop it on Israel.

 The Arab-vote remarks were a nightmare intended for consumption by the most gullible segments of the public.
 It’s doubtful whether Netanyahu believed it himself, though he did believe, as did almost everyone else, that he was about to lose the election and that he had to do whatever was necessary to prevent it.
 He had already disavowed the two-state solution, so what was a little mildly racist scaremongering?

 On the other hand, Netanyahu does honestly believe in that Iran nightmare.
 He has been chased by those fears for years and has done everything he can to block the bomb, including risking relations with Israel’s closest ally, America, and investing billions of shekels on a military solution.